VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/overview/guides_getting_started.md

 - Client-secret
 - Tenant-id

+Furthermore, it is assumed that Postman is available to get familiar with the API endpoints, the required parameters and the responses.
+We provide a example Postman collection to give the developer a headstart.

-### Step 1: Download the example Postman collection [OPTIONAL]
+### Step 1: Download the example Postman collection

-Each of the available domains has an available example Postman collection, containing the very basic methods a developer needs to start using our APIs.
-This step is optional, but it would facilitate the next steps.
+A Postman collection that contains all availabel endpoints is made available for importing into Postman.
+The Client-ID, Client-Secret, Tenant-ID and the URLs are stored as variables on collection-level, which makes them automatically available for all endpoints.

-You can find the proper Postman collection under the corresponding option in the left menu of this documentation.
+You can find the Postman collection in the menu [Reference - Postman](/pages/guides/postman/download/guides_postman.html)
 <br />

 ### Step 2: Request an access token